laminas-api-tools/api-tools-oauth2/README.md

 need to add a `client_id`; just use the default "testclient"/"testpass" account.

-Because we encrypt the password using the `bcrypt` algorithm, you need to encrypt the password using the [Zend\Crypt\Password\Bcrypt](http://framework.zend.com/manual/2.2/en/modules/zend.crypt.password.html#bcrypt) class from Zend Framework 2.
+Because we encrypt the password using the `bcrypt` algorithm, you need to encrypt the password using the [Laminas\Crypt\Password\Bcrypt](https://getlaminas.org/manual/2.2/en/modules/laminas.crypt.password.html#bcrypt) class from Laminas.
 We provided a simple script in `/bin/bcrypt.php` to generate the hash value of a user's password.
 You can use this tool from the command line, with the following syntax: